6 Lifestyle Changes to Reduce Your Risk of Hypertension

 Src

-A few key nutrients are essential for preventing hypertension.
-For example, magnesium, present in almonds and leafy greens, helps to relax blood vessels, lessening the workload on the heart.
+3. Magnesium: found in almonds and leafy greens, helps relax blood vessels, reducing the strain on the heart.

 2. Regular Physical Activity